Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Generating CRUD Controller/Actions/Views

 We should start off by makeing a controller for Teachers since it can pivot to two sides: classrooms and courese.
 A classrooms controller wouldn't really have as much to CRUD.
-Probably the prefered way to get started is to use the generate command and list the actions desired.
+Probably the preferred way to get started is to use the generate command and list the actions desired.
 Let's make a controller for the Teacher model:

 	$ rails generate controller Teachers index show new edit create destroy